buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Priests**

-Priests are devoted to a deity or faith who take care of imparting divine teachings to their flock.
+Priests are devoted to a deity or faith and take care of imparting divine teachings to their flock.

 ### Cultist